minmarg/gtalign_alpha/README.md

   *  Alignment of complexes up to 65,535 residues long; the alignment of 37,860 residue-long complexes (7A4I and 7A4J) is ~900,000x faster (Volta) than TM-align
   *  Running on Ampere is 2x faster than on Volta
-  *  Similar accuracy (optimality) to TM-align
+  *  Similar and even better accuracy (optimality) compared with TM-align
   *  Correct TM-scores are guaranteed for produced superpositions
   *  Correct RMSDs are guaranteed for produced alignments
+  *  Many options for speed-accuracy tradeoff
   *  Support for PDB, PDBx/mmCIF, and gzip (thanks to [zlib](https://github.com/madler/zlib)) formats
+  *  Reading (un)compressed structures from tar archives
-  *  Directories for search can be specified; subdirectories up to 3 levels deep are then searched
+  *  Directories for search up to 3 levels deep can be specified

 ## Features to come

   *  Further improvements in speed and accuracy (superposition optimality)
   *  Fast prescreening for similarities in structure and sequence space, leading to a further 10-100-fold speedup for database searches
-  *  Reading multiple compressed structures from gzip archives
   *  Utilization of multiple GPUs
   *  CPU version
   *  Cross-platform support